Statement of Need and Intended Audience

 Can I use funds to contribute to 529/ABLE/savings accounts?
-No, funds may not be used to contribute to such accounts.
+No, funds may not be used to contribute to such accounts either directly or a match.
 However, a proposal could include funding to promote employees’ awareness of and participation in those types of accounts (e.g. educational materials, information on auto-deductions from payroll into accounts, etc.).

 I missed the webinar.
 Can I listen to it on demand?
 Yes, here it is.
 (50 min.)